SuperViz/tutorials/realtime-notifications/README.md

 ```

 - **State Management:** The component uses `useState` to manage the state for initialization, message, and delay time.
-- **SuperViz Initialization:** Connects to the SuperViz room using the API key, room ID, and participant details.
+- **SuperViz Initialization:** Instantiates SuperViz Real-Time using the API key and participant details.
 - **Realtime Subscription:** Subscribes to `new-notification` events and displays the notification using `react-toastify`.

 **5. Implement the Notification Function**